Telephone: (609) 452-6548

 Princeton, NJ 08540-6649

-Sarah Kapnick is a Physical Research Scientist in the Climate Change, Variability, and Predictions Group at NOAA’s Geophysical Fluid Dynamics Laboratory.
+Sarah Kapnick is a Physical Research Scientist in the Climate Variations and Predictability Group at NOAA’s Geophysical Fluid Dynamics Laboratory.
 Her research focuses on the mechanisms controlling the hydroclimate, with an emphasis on: precipitation, extreme storms and mountain snowpack.
 Dr. Kapnick’s work answers questions about extreme weather events and deviations in the climate system relating to the water cycle, which can result in mitigable disruptions, and thus are paramount to resource planning and development.
 Dr. Kapnick’s research utilizes “big data” from both observations and models, to shed light on how the climate system has varied in the past, and what we might expect in the future.
 Dr. Kapnick received her undergraduate degree in Mathematics from Princeton University in Mathematics with a Certificate in Finance and her Ph.D. from UCLA’s Department in Atmospheric and Oceanic Sciences.
 She is the recipient of AGU’s Cryosphere Section Early Career Award for 2015.

 Some Recent Publications: